Dividend - frequently asked questions

 With effect from 6th April 2016 the 10% tax credit on dividends has been replaced with an individual annual tax free allowance of £5,000 across all dividend income, above which there is a tax liability.
 For further information, please visit the HMRC.gov.uk website or view this publication released by HMRC.
 For queries about your own tax position, please speak to an independent tax advisor.

-Why haven't I received a tax voucher at the time my dividend was paid?
+Why haven't I received a dividend confirmation at the time my dividend was paid?

 Shareholders will receive one annual dividend confirmation giving details of their total dividends for the previous tax year.
 This is usually sent with the AGM mailing in March/April each year.